 VFIO for userspace drivers

-The integration between the virtual IOMMU and any user space network application like DPDK; is usually done through the VFIO driver.
+The integration between the virtual IOMMU and any user space network application like DPDK is usually done through the VFIO driver.
 This driver will perform device isolation and automatically add the memory (IOVA -to GPA) mappings to the virtual IOMMU.

 The use of hugepages memory in DPDK contributes to optimize TLB lookups, since a fewer number of memory pages can cover the same amount of memory.
 Consequently, the number of Device TLB synchronization messages drop dramatically.
 Hence, the performance penalty TLB lookups is lowered.